ptr727/PlexCleaner/README.md

 - Some H264 video profiles like "Constrained Baseline@30" cause hangs on Roku, re-encode to H264 "High@40".
 - Interlaced video cause playback issues, re-encode to H264 using HandBrake and de-interlace using `--comb-detect --decomb` options.
 - Some audio codecs like Vorbis or WMAPro are not supported by the client platform, re-encode to AC3.
-- Some subtitle tracks like VOBsub cause hangs when the MuxingMode attribute is not set, re-multiplex the track.
+- Some subtitle tracks like VOBsub cause hangs when the MuxingMode attribute is not set, re-multiplex the file.
 - Automatic audio and subtitle track selection requires the track language to be set, set the language for unknown tracks.
+- Automatic track selection ignores the Default track attribute and uses the first track when multiple tracks are present, remove duplicate tracks.

 ### Installation

 - Install the [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download) and [download](https://github.com/ptr727/PlexCleaner/releases/latest) pre-compiled binaries.
 - Or compile from [code](https://github.com/ptr727/PlexCleaner.git) using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) or the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download).
+- Note that .NET Core is cross platform, but the tools and usage of the tools will only work on Windows x64.

 ### Configuration File